MrLoLf/HoneygainAutoClaim/README.md

 1. Open Task Scheduler.
 2. Click on Create Task.
-3. Enter task name: “HoneygainAutoClaim”.
+3. Enter task name: `HoneygainAutoClaim`.
 4. Switch to Triggers tab.
 5. Click on New.
 6. Select On a schedule.